MomchilGenov/ExpenseTracker/README.md

 ## Getting Started
 //todo - how to configure URLS(application.properties file), upload structurally important files like the tests one + pom.xml mvcweb,etc;
+This documentation assumes basic understanding of HTTP and ports.
 To run the application, you need to have a running instance of the mvcweb, servicecore and dbcore projects.
 Additionally you will need a running MySQL Workbench instance to be able to persist data.
 How to do all of the above, what the database schema is and more is explained below.